rpellerin/dotfiles/README.md

   - OPTIONAL: Set `general.useragent.override` to `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:80.0) Gecko/20100101 Firefox/80.0`
 - In [about:preferences#general](about:preferences#general), check `Open previous windows and tabs` and unckeck `Ctrl+Tab cycles through tabs in recently used order`
 - In [about:preferences#search](about:preferences#search), uncheck `Show search suggestions ahead of browsing history in address bar results`
 - In [about:preferences#privacy](about:preferences#privacy), uncheck everything under `Firefox Data Collection and Use`.
+Check `Enable HTTPS-Only Mode in all windows`.
 For `Enhanced Tracking Protection`, check `Strict`.
 Optionally, block cookies for trackers and the following domains:

   - https://s.ytimg.com
   - https://www.youtube.com